 Our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child free from discrimination or bullying where children can learn and develop happily.

-In their absence, all concerns should be directed to Sarah Dow (Trust Safeguarding Officer) or Nick Brown (Class teacher).
+In her absence, all concerns should be directed to Sarah Dow (Trust Safeguarding Officer) or Nick Brown (Class teacher).
 All staff at Brightwell are trained in safeguarding and/or specialist safeguarding.

 Safeguarding documentation for parents

-- Department for Education statement on actions to be taken in response to the "Everyone's Invited" website.
+Department for Education statement on actions to be taken in response to the "Everyone's Invited" website.

-- Visit our page on E-Safety information and advice for parents.
+Visit our page on E-Safety information and advice for parents.

-Examples of how we teach Safeguarding
+Examples of how we teach safeguarding